-- Adjusted EBITDA up 11% to €243.0 million, driven by strong performance across the B2B business. - Good execution in B2B led to impressive top-line growth in the Americas; further benefitted from high operating leverage and tight cost control. - Agreement reached on revised strategic agreement with Caliplay. - Agreed sale of Snaitech for an enterprise value of €2.3 billion, with €1.7 billion €1.8 billion to be returned to shareholders. - On course to deliver FY 2024 Adjusted EBITDA slightly ahead of expectations. - On track to be within the B2B Adjusted EBITDA medium-term target range of €200 million to €250 million in FY 2024, earlier than anticipated.
+- Adjusted EBITDA up 11% to €243.0 million, driven by strong performance across the B2B business. - Good execution in B2B led to impressive top-line growth in the Americas; further benefitted from high operating leverage and tight cost control.

+- On course to deliver FY 2024 Adjusted EBITDA slightly ahead of expectations 4 .
+On track to be within the B2B Adjusted EBITDA medium-term target range of \in 200 million to \in 250 million in FY 2024, earlier than anticipated.